kgoedecke/plugin-directory/README.md

 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [helpweb](https://github.com/mybenmao/sketch-helpweb), by caorukang: web html css image
-- [Icondrop](https://github.com/iconscout/icondrop), by Iconscout: Get access to 300,000+ icons right into Sketch App
 - [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
 - [Import SVG as Artboards](https://github.com/mathieudutour/import-svg-as-artboard), by mathieudutour: Import SVG files as Artboards.
 - [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
+- [lippy](https://github.com/abynim/lippy), by Aby Nimbalkar: An interactive lorem ipsum generator plugin for Sketch
 - [Looper](https://github.com/sureskumar/looper), by Sures Kumar: Looper helps automate duplication of groups and layers.
 One can control properties like Rotate, Scale and Opacity while duplicating.
 This powerful combination enables artists and designers to create interesting geometric and organic patterns.
 - [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
 The plugin allow to sync the artboards with the boards in one click
 - [Outsystems ui Plugin](https://github.com/HiInteractive/OutSystemsUIPlugin), by Pedro Oliveira: